alexeev-prog/hermes_langlib/README.md

  + [pycolor-palette](https://github.com/alexeev-prog/pycolor-palette) - display beautiful log messages, logging, debugging.
  + [shegang](https://github.com/alexeev-prog/shegang) - powerful command interpreter (shell) for linux written in C
  + [pyEchoNext](https://github.com/alexeev-prog/pyEchoNext) - EchoNext is a lightweight, fast and scalable web framework for Python.

+## 📚 Key Features

+- Intuitive API: Pythonic, object-oriented interface for interacting with routes and views.
+- Comprehensive Documentation: Detailed usage examples and API reference to help you get started.
+- Modular Design: Clean, maintainable codebase that follows best software engineering practices.
+- Extensive Test Coverage: Robust test suite to ensure the library's reliability and stability.
+- Various types of localization storage: you can store localization in JSON, TOML, YAML and INI formats or in RAM.
+- Automatic translation: you can enable automatic translation of your localization if the required word is not found.

 ## 💬 Support
 If you encounter any issues or have questions about hermes_langlib, please: